-Here’s a page about how to test the disk read and write speeds of a Linux server.
+Here’s a page about how to test Linode’s network performance at a given data center and also the disk read and write speeds of a Linux server.
 I’ve been looking for an easy way to evaluate/compare how virtual servers will hold up under load.
 Since Jacktrip is all about moving audio data around, I’ve landed on testing disk performance as a good way to test all the parts of the server that are going to be used by Jacktrip (CPU, i/o busses, etc) to do that.

 The Two Tests